Summer of 2021 Might Be Looking a Little Different

 Set a Goal for the Summer Months

 Setting annual goals are always a great idea when you want your business to grow, but setting smaller goals can be more digestible.
-Reflect on your past sales from the previous year to compare how much you wrote (while not living through a pandemic-filled environment) and compare that to what you’ve done this year.
-Add the amount of missing policies from April and May to your sales goals for June through August to make up for time being at home or not actively making sales.
-Focus on these newly established short term goals.
-Staring at the annual goal you set for yourself at the end of 2019 may feel incredibly overwhelming having had “a slump” over the last two months.
-Focus in on short term monthly or even weekly goals to stay on track and avoid getting discouraged.
-Ultimately the amount of money you want to make is up to you and your sales.
+Reflect on your past sales from the previous year to compare how much you wrote (while not living through a pandemic-filled environment) and compare that to what you have done this year.
+Add the number of missing policies to your sales goals for June through August.
+Focus on these newly established short-term goals.
+Staring at an annual goal you set for yourself may feel incredibly overwhelming, especially if you’re a little more behind than you’d like to be.
+Focus on short term monthly or weekly goals to stay on track and avoid getting discouraged.
+Are your annual numbers all over the place from the chaos of the past year?
+Set a short-term goal based on something else, like selling enough policies to cover the cost of your upcoming vacation!
+Ultimately, the amount of money you want to make is up to you and your sales.
 But don’t fall short of your personal goals due to misconceptions of the summer months along with dealing with after effects of businesses being shut down.

 Take a look at what carriers are in your portfolio to see what benefits these carriers have for you as the agent.
-Carriers offering senior supplemental products are feeling the punch of COVID-19 too and as a result many have rapidly improved their eApplication (eApp) process by doing things like making it easier to collect a voice or email signature from your client.
-Some clients still might not be comfortable being face to face so offer an alternative option over the phone, or use a video chat feature such as Zoom or Facetime to process applications.
+One benefit from some carriers offering senior supplemental products is their adaptation of utilizing eApplication (eApps) and rapidly improving the process of submitting applications online.
+Hearing some of the problems agents and clients faced during lockdown, some carriers have adjusted their signature process, making it easier to collect a voice or email signature from the client.
+With some clients still not comfortable being face to face, make sure you work with a carrier that offers an easy to use eApp process to help your client.

-In addition to improving their eApps, some carriers are now offering even bigger cash bonuses for underwritten applications, which can help boost your income for the summer.
+Besides improving the eApplication process, another benefit carriers are offering are even bigger cash bonuses for underwritten applications, which can help boost your income for the summer.
 Make sure to check out what’s available through the agent portal of the carriers you’re contracted with to see if there are any cash bonuses for the summer.
+Or check out our Agent Incentives page to see what’s available right now!
+Reaching out to your current clients and helping them find a better Medicare Supplement rate is a welcomed savings for them and a boost to your sales goals and income.

 Reach Out To Your Existing Clients

 This is always something we recommend with every agent.
 COVID-19 aside, you should always reach out to your clients at least once a year for a policy review to offer new or additional coverage that will benefit them.
-Considering there is still a pandemic that is affecting mostly everyone, it’s always a good idea to reach out to your clients to let them know how you will continue your business operations safely.
+With pandemic restrictions changing at a rapid pace, it is a good idea to reach out to your clients to let them know how you will continue your business operations safely and their options for continuing to do business with you in a way in which everyone is comfortable.
 Send a letter, email, or a newsletter (or email newsletter) stating that you are available through the summer months and include how you will safely conduct business.
-Helping to find your existing clients a better rate may be a way to quickly shake off the dust and build up some momentum to get you back on track.
-You might find that more clients are available this summer due to most summer activities being cancelled.
-But if you find that people are still enjoying the summer, then offer to schedule a meeting in September and get a jumpstart on your sales and your competition!
+Regardless of how you work with your existing clients (face to face or remotely) helping them find a better rate may be a way to quickly shake off the dust and build up some momentum to get you back on track to reach your sales goals.
+If you find that people are still enjoying the summer, then offer to schedule a meeting in September and get a jumpstart on your sales and your competition!

 Start Marketing Your Business

-Other ways you can reach out to new people is through emails, email newsletters (as previously mentioned), blog posts, or even a simple letter or postcard out to new prospective agents asking them if they would like a FREE policy review.
-This is a great way to let your potential clients know you are available, local, and “reopened” for business.
-While other agents might be continuing their summer traditions as if nothing has changed, allow yourself to stand out and be available for those who might need your insurance services.
+Other ways you can reach out to people are through emails, email newsletters (as previously mentioned), your own blog posts, or even a simple letter or postcard out to new prospective agents asking them if they would like a FREE policy review.
+This is a great way to let potential clients know you are available, local, and “reopened” for business.
+While other agents might be continuing their summer traditions (and making up for some lost time last year), allow yourself to stand out and be available for those who might need your insurance services.

 We’re Here to Help!

 Don’t forget that we’re here to help!
-Our offices have re-opened and resumed our normal business hours.
+Our offices are open and operating on our normal business hours (Monday-Thursday: 9am – 5pm EST, and Friday: 9am – 3pm EST).
 Feel free to contact our Marketing Department for more information on what carriers we offer or CLICK HERE to see what we offer our Producing Partners.